stenionobres/AspNetCoreIdentityLab/README.md

 ![image info](./readme-pictures/aspnet-core-identity-default-database-model.jpg)

-## Project Structure
+## Solution Structure

-The solution `AspNetCoreIdentityLab` is divided into two projects: `AspNetCoreIdentityLab.Application` and `AspNetCoreIdentityLab.Persistence`.
-Below each of the projects are detailed.
+The solution `AspNetCoreIdentityLab` is divided into three projects: `AspNetCoreIdentityLab.Api`, `AspNetCoreIdentityLab.Application` and `AspNetCoreIdentityLab.Persistence`.
+In the next sections the projects are detailed.

 ### Used Packages